✅ SAFE — Nectarine

 Can Indian Dog Breeds Eat Nectarine?
 Breed-by-Breed Guide

-India's most popular breeds each have different metabolism, health risks, and sensitivities.
+Every breed kept widely in India has its own metabolic quirks, health risks and sensitivities.
 Here is exactly how nectarine affects the breeds most commonly kept as pets in India.

 Labradors are India's most food-obsessed breed and safe with nectarine.
-Their primary risk is obesity from overfeeding — India's apartment Labs get limited exercise and gain weight easily.
-Stick to the Large column in the portion guide above.
+For Labs the main hazard is obesity; apartment dogs here get little exercise and gain weight quickly.
+Work from the Large column in the chart above.
 Cut nectarine into small pieces since Labs typically swallow food without chewing, creating a choking risk even with soft foods.

 Golden Retrievers have among the highest cancer rates of any breed, making antioxidant-rich foods like nectarine genuinely beneficial rather than just a treat.
 Their high activity level means they burn calories well, but keep nectarine to the Large column portions.
 Goldens overheat in Indian summers — frozen nectarine pieces are an excellent hot-weather cooling treat.

-Indian Pariah Dogs (INDogs) evolved eating whatever was available on India's streets — their digestive systems are more resilient than pedigree breeds.
+Generations of street survival have given the INDog a more robust stomach than the typical pedigree breed.
 Nectarine is well-suited for Indie dogs.
-Most INDogs are 12–20 kg, so follow the Medium column.
+Since the average INDog is 12–20 kg, use the Medium column.
 If you have recently rescued a street dog, introduce nectarine gradually — start with half the portion and wait 48 hours to confirm no digestive reaction.

 German Shepherds are active working dogs who handle nectarine well.
 Their one vulnerability is a sensitive gastrointestinal tract — introduce nectarine slowly if it is new to your GSD's diet.
-Once established as safe for your individual dog, the Large column portions are appropriate.
+After a calm trial run, the Large-column portions are a reasonable working limit.
 GSDs in cooler Indian hill regions (Himachal, Uttarakhand, Coorg) can receive nectarine year-round without seasonal restriction.

 Feeding Nectarine in India — Seasonal Guide